tashish419/WEBFLIXGPT/README.md

  - implement sign in user API from firebase(manage user)
  - created redux store with userSlice
  - navigate to browse page after sign in
+ - implemented sign out by calling signOut API in header component
+ - called updateProfile() API in login component from firebase to update user with name and photo

  # features
  - Login/Sign up